eaedk/eaedk.github.io/README.md

 # Acknowledgments
 ## My Team
 To my beloved team made of [Dric](https://dric2018.github.io/), [Nazario](https://twitter.com/nzario9) and Me.
 It's always a pleasure to think, code and have fun with you.
+Thank you very much for all our adventures.

 ## To hidden ones
 To companies and people that helped me and that are still doing for my career in Tech, thank you all.
 I never forget any opportunities you present me, and also your support.